FOR IMMEDIATE RELEASE

 CONTACT: Lance Wallace, firstname.lastname@example.org

-Board of Regents Chairman Harold Reynolds and University System of Georgia (USG) Chancellor Sonny Perdue have announced Dr. Tracy Brundage as the sole finalist for president of Abraham Baldwin Agricultural College (ABAC).
+The Board of Regents of the University System of Georgia (USG) today named Dr. Tracy L. Brundage president of Abraham Baldwin Agricultural College (ABAC), effective August 1, 2022.

 Brundage currently serves as the president of Keystone College, a private institution with more than 50 fields of study located in La Plume, Pa.
 She has been Keystone’s president since 2018.

-ABAC President David Bridges announced plans last year to retire from the position after 16 years at the helm of the institution.
+ABAC President David Bridges announced plans last year to retire after serving as president for 16 years.

 As Keystone’s president, Brundage has managed a $27.5 million budget while restructuring debt and reorganizing the college’s administration to realize an anticipated net surplus for fiscal year 2022.
 In steering the college through the COVID-19 pandemic, she addressed enrollment challenges by creating strong career pathways and expanding services to mid-career learners.
 She also implemented a plan that is on target to double the amount of funding available for annual scholarships from the previous fiscal year.

 “I’m grateful for the Board’s and Chancellor Perdue’s confidence in me to lead a college that takes such pride in its students and the opportunities to learn hands-on in everything from agriculture to healthcare,” Brundage said.
 “I understand the role ABAC and its students, faculty, staff and alumni play in local communities and across the state.
 I can’t wait to join them and get started.”

 A native of Scranton, Pa., Brundage holds a bachelor’s degree in psychology from Gettysburg College, as well as both a master of education in training and development and a doctorate in workforce education and development from Penn State University.